 One of the biggest problems that people with eye problems face during the COVID-19 pandemic is the discomfort that comes with wearing eyeglasses or contact lenses with facemasks.
 The constant need to wipe the eyeglasses after they have gotten foggy becomes a nightmare.
 Suppose you are facing this type of predicament.
 In that case, it might be advisable to see a specialist at Suburban Eye Associates for Lasik in Jenkintown to determine whether you are eligible for the procedure.
-But before you book your appointment online or consult a specialist directly, take a look at what the experts have to say about the LASIK procedure.
+But before you book your appointment online or consult a specialist directly, take a look at what the experts have to say about choosing LASIK.

 What is LASIK?